ualibraries/filesender-phpfpm/README.md

 ```

-Three docker containers will be created:
+Three docker containers will be created, validated by running _docker ps -a_

 * simplesaml_web_1 - contains nginx
 * simplesaml_fpm_1 - contains filesender running under fpm.
 Any [docker mounts](https://docs.docker.com/storage/bind-mounts/#choosing-the--v-or-mount-flag) of simplesamlphp configuration should get mounted to this container under /opt/simplesamlphp/config
 * simplesaml_db-host_1 - contains mysql database used by filesender.